zetroll/BitNet/README.md

 - 02/27/2024 [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764)
 - 10/17/2023 [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453)

+## Acknowledgements

+This project is based on the [llama.cpp](https://github.com/ggerganov/llama.cpp) framework.
+We would like to thank all the authors for their contributions to the open-source community.
+Also, bitnet.cpp's kernels are built on top of the Lookup Table methodologies pioneered in [T-MAC](https://github.com/microsoft/T-MAC/).
+For inference of general low-bit LLMs beyond ternary models, we recommend using T-MAC.

 ## Supported Models
 ❗️**We use existing 1-bit LLMs available on [Hugging Face](https://huggingface.co/) to demonstrate the inference capabilities of bitnet.cpp.
 These models are neither trained nor released by Microsoft.
 We hope the release of bitnet.cpp will inspire the development of 1-bit LLMs in large-scale settings in terms of model size and training tokens.**